Djinbei/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-This is a repository intended to showcase a multitude of data analytics or data science projects accomplished by me (Adrian Paul C. Galiste), an Industrial Engineering graduate from Saint Louis University, with a strong passion for data science.
+Hi.
+I am Adrian Paul C. Galiste, an Industrial Engineering graduate of Saint Louis University with a strong passion for data analytics, specifically analyzing and deriving insights from data that could be used in my personal and professional life.
+This portfolio contains my data analysis projects.
+Each project uses a different combination of tools such as Google Sheets, Microsoft Excel, Python, R, PostgreSQL, MySQL, Azure, Oracle, and many more.

 Throughout my studies in university, I developed an interest in statistics --- specifically statistical tools and visualization charts.
 I disovered data science as a profession through a seminar hosted by my department, this was the start of a long journey of learning about data science fundamentals.
 Now with a strong foundation on the fundamentals, I am now ready to use data science tools (SQL, Tableau, Python, Excel, etc.) to accomplish mock projects or help solve problems faced by companies in the real world.